Scholarships

 The Anna Hudson Erbacher Scholarship supports students in Schenectady County who aspire to become teachers.
 Each recipient is awarded a total of $10,000, paid in annual installments of $2,500, subject to continued qualification.
 The Foundation awards up to four new scholarships each year, based on academic performance, financial need, and extracurricular activities.

-Grant payments are made directly to the college upon receipt of enrollment confirmation.
 Funds may be used for tuition, room and board, activity fees, and other direct costs billed through the bursar's office.

 • Plan to pursue a teaching career by enrolling in appropriate coursework at a college or university.